 rendered by employees.

-to the extent that a cash refund or a reduction in
+Prepaid contributions are recognised as an assetto the extent that a cash refund or a reduction in

 future payments is available.

-benefit plan other than a defined contribution
+iv.
+Defined benefit plans A defined benefit plan is a post-employmentbenefit plan other than a defined contribution

 plan.
 The Company's gratuity scheme is a